 While a firm’s website may be a good resource, Form ADV takes a deeper dive.
 The SEC paperwork provides information that most firms don’t provide on their websites, such as whether they have any disclosures, charge performance-based fees or earn commissions from selling products to clients.
 It may not always be clear when a firm last updated its website, but firms must update Form ADV annually.

 As mentioned before, Part I of Form ADV is a fill-in-the-blank form.
 It can be as short as 15 pages or as long as more than 100 pages, depending on what information a firm has disclosed.

-Item 3 through Item 7 provide a wealth of information for prospective clients.
+Items 3 through 7 provide a wealth of information for prospective clients.
 This is where the firm lists: